sushantkothari/Customer--Churn-Prediction/README.md

 - Support Vector Machine
 - Gradient Boosting Classifier

+## Model Evaluation and Feature Importance

+We employed a rigorous evaluation strategy, utilizing a hold-out test set to assess model performance.
+This approach ensured that our evaluations reflected the models' ability to generalize to unseen data.
+Additionally, we analyzed feature importance scores to identify the factors most predictive of churn.
+This analysis provided valuable insights into customer behavior, highlighting areas where targeted interventions could significantly impact retention.

 ## Results

 The models are evaluated based on their accuracy, precision, recall, and F1 score.
 Insights from the models inform strategies to reduce customer churn.

+## Conclusion and Future Work
+This project demonstrates the power of machine learning for addressing customer churn, a critical challenge in the telecommunications industry.
+Our findings offer actionable insights that can inform retention strategies, ultimately improving customer satisfaction and loyalty.

+# Future directions for this work include:

+Further Model Tuning: Exploration of additional hyperparameter tuning and advanced modeling techniques to enhance performance.
+Customer Segmentation: Leveraging unsupervised learning methods to identify distinct customer segments, enabling more personalized retention strategies.
+Deployment: Development of a web application or API to make the churn prediction model accessible to stakeholders in real-time.

 ## Contributing